 Jineth Bedoya Lima

-In the years after she was abducted and brutally assaulted while reporting on violence at a maximum-security prison involving state officials and paramilitary groups, award-winning journalist Jineth Bedoya Lima has fought tirelessly to bring the issue of sexual violence against women into the public consciousness.
+In the years after she was abducted and brutally assaulted while reporting on violence at a maximum-security prison, award-winning journalist Jineth Bedoya Lima has fought tirelessly to bring the issue of sexual violence against women into the public consciousness.

 Jineth Bedoya Lima is an award-winning journalist and advocate for women's issues who was born in Colombia in 1974.
 She is well known for her reporting on Colombia's paramilitary groups, as well as for the abductions and threats she suffered in 2000 and 2003 in the course of her professional work.
 Since her abduction, torture and rape in 2000 her case has become synonymous with the impunity and corruption that is entrenched in the Colombian judicial system.